INFORMATION FOR AUTHORS

 With the use of materials published in the journal "PLANT PHYSIOLOGY AND GENETICS", the reference to the publication in the journal "PLANT PHYSIOLOGY AND GENETICS" is compulsory.

-The “Short Messages” column publishes short articles (up to 10 pages, including summaries, lists of literature, tables and figures) of the application, priority character; the Editorial Board reserves the right to recommend authors to reduce manuscripts to the volume of short messages.
+The “Short Communications” column publishes short articles (up to 10 pages, including summaries, lists of literature, tables and figures) of the priority character; the Editorial Board reserves the right to recommend authors to reduce manuscripts to the volume of short communications.

-Review articles (up to 40 pages, including summaries, lists of literature, tables and figures) and book reviews are published on the initiative of the Editorial Board (custom) or suggested by the authors and approved by the Editorial Board.
+Review articles (up to 40 pages, including summaries, lists of literature, tables and figures) and book reviews are published by the invitation of the Editorial Board (invited) or proposed by the authors and approved by the Editorial Board.

-The journal publishes articles in Russian, Ukrainian and English with a summary in Ukrainian and English.
+The journal publishes articles in Russian, Ukrainian and English with a summary in Ukrainian, Russian and English (1800 characters).

 Preparation of the manuscript.
 The text of the article, including tables and figures, is submitted in two versions: electronic (e-mail: email@example.com) and paper (2 copies of A4 format, single-sided printing in 2 intervals).
 The text, the tables (in separate files) and the captions to the figures should be typed in the text editor MS Word (fields – on the left 3.5, on the right – 1 cm, font Times New Roman 14 pt, on the page – not more than 30 lines) and saved in RTF format.

-The text of the article starts from the UDC index, then the title of the article, the initials and last names of the authors, the expanded names of the scientific institutions (with a note where each of the authors works, to whom to address the correspondence), complete postal addresses, including e-mail.
-Next follow the abstract in the language of the article (1800 characters without spaces) and on a separate line – keywords.
+The text of the article starts from the UDC index, followed the title of the article, the initials and last names of the authors, the full names of the scientific institutions (with a note where each of the authors works, to whom to address the correspondence), complete postal addresses, including e-mail.
+Next follow the abstract in the language of the article (1800 characters) and on a separate line – keywords.

 Physical and physicochemical symbols in the text, as well as mathematical formulas, must be typed on the computer.
-In mathematical formulas, it is necessary to select italic, lowercase and capital letters that differ little in the image: P and p, C and c, K and k.
-Subscript and superscript indices and degrees should be marked with a simple pencil arcs from above or below (32P, C18), Greek letters circled in red pencil.
+In mathematical formulas, it is necessary to select italic, lowercase and capital letters that have little difference in appearance, e.g. P and p, C and c, K and k etc. Subscript and superscript indices and degrees should be marked with a simple pencil arcs from above or below (32P, C18), Greek letters circled in red pencil.

 All physical quantities are recommended for use in the International System of Units SI.

-Computer graphics and diagrams are presented as separate files (Excel or MS Graph) or in TIFF or JPEG format with a resolution of at least 300 dpi.
-They are designed by black lines without a grid and a frame.
+Figures and diagrams are presented as separate files (Excel or MS Graph) or in TIFF or JPEG format with a resolution of at least 300 dpi.
+They are designed by black lines without a grid and frame.
 The background is white or missing.
 Schemes are created using MS Word or Corel Draw tools.
 Fonts for figures and legends – Times New Roman 8 pt or Arial 8 pt.
-Add also a variant, printed on paper in 2 copies.
-Additional captions to the figures on a separate page are added.
+Additional list of captions to the figures are added on a separate page.
+Two hard copies of figures printed on paper should be submitted with manuscript.

 The article should be signed by all authors and have cover letters from all the institutions indicated at the beginning of the article.

-A carefully read and numbered manuscript is submitted in two copies (both text and figures).
+A carefully read manuscript is submitted in two copies (both text and figures).

 Incorrectly written manuscripts are returned to the authors without consideration.

 Requirements for the text of the article.
-The title should be informative and, if possible, accurately reflect the content of the article.
+The title should be informative and accurately reflect the content of the article.

-The Introduction logically justifies the conduct of this study and formulates the aim of the study (indicate what is known in this field, remains unknown, the task of this work).
+The Introduction logically justifies this research and formulates the aim of the study (indicate what is known in this field, remains unknown, the task of this work).

 The Methods should contain information about the subject of the study (with the obligatory indication of the full Latin names of plants and authors of the classification), the conditions of plants growing, the sequence of operations during the experiment, analytical methods and instruments, and reagents (indicating the firm in the original language and the country of the manufacturer).